SimonMaracine/cpp-shared-ref/README.md

 This is why I tried making my own version of `std::shared_ptr`.

 Right now, `shared_ref` doesn't fully conform with the `std::shared_ptr` specification of `C++17`.
-This is probably an incomplete list of missing features of my version or differences between the two:
+This is probably an incomplete list of missing features from my version or differences between the two:

 - Not allocator-aware
 - No support for arrays